The Cheetah’s Wild Life

 Species Then and Now

 Relatives of the modern cheetah had worldwide distribution until about 20,000 years ago, when the world’s environment underwent dramatic changes during the Great Ice Age.
 Only a handful of individuals remained.

 The population of cheetahs rebounded.
 Up until ~10,000 years ago their range spread across the entire African continent (minus the Congo Basin and the Sahara Desert) and into Asia from the Arabian Peninsula to eastern India.
 Today, cheetahs are found in only 9% of their historic range and are functionally extinct.
 Once found throughout Asia and Africa, today there are fewer than 7,100 adult and adolescent cheetahs in the wild.

 Currently, cheetahs are listed as Vulnerable on the IUCN Red List.
 In Namibia, they are a protected species.
 Under the Endangered Species Act in the United States, they are considered Endangered.
 The Convention on International Trade in Endangered Species (CITES) lists them as an Appendix 1 species.
 Most wild cheetahs exist in fragmented populations in pockets of Africa, occupying a mere 9 percent of their historic range.
-In Iran, it is thought that only 12 Asiatic cheetahs (a sub-species) remain.
+In Iran, fewer than 50 Asiatic cheetahs (a sub-species) remain.